Love is love is love.

 Madison Opera Debut: The Magic Flute (1995)

-Recently: Candide (Gran Teatre de Liceu); Porgy and Bess (Seattle Opera, Glimmerglass Festival); Sweeney Todd (Glimmerglass Festival); Lost in the Stars, Show Boat (Washington National Opera)
+Recently: Blue (Glimmerglass Festival); Candide (Gran Teatre de Liceu); Porgy and Bess (Seattle Opera, Glimmerglass Festival); Sweeney Todd (Glimmerglass Festival); Lost in the Stars, Show Boat (Washington National Opera)

-Upcoming: Opera in the Park, La Traviata, Oprheus in the Underworld (Madison Opera); Blue (Glimmerglass Festival, Washington National Opera)
+Upcoming: La Traviata, Oprheus in the Underworld (Madison Opera); Blue (Washington National Opera)

 Madison Opera Debut